Parabeac/parabeac_core/README.md

 ```
 If you're wondering about where to find your Figma File ID or Figma API Key Please Read Below:
 #### Figma File ID and API Key
 Since Figma operates from a cloud native approach we use the Figma File ID and a Figma User API Key in order to pull down your figma designs and run the conversion.
-Your Figma File ID is a unique ID used to identify your specific Figma File amoungst all other Figma Design Files.
+Your Figma File ID is a unique ID used to identify your specific Figma File amongst all other Figma Design Files.
 Your Figma API Key is a custom key assigned to your figma account that you generate in order to give Parabeac Core the ability to pull down your Figma File.
 **In order to find your Figma File ID do the following:**
 1. Go to your Figma Homepage at www.Figma.com
 2. Select your Design File